 Camper Van Insulation

 Now I had decided on the look and feel for the van, I began to start planning what I needed to do.
-Being a campervan I knew I would be sleeping in the van through all kinds of conditions, so after researching on Camper Van Restoration forums I decided to insulate the panels of the van with insulation made from recycled plastic.
-I also lined the internal metal to help reduce noise and make the van more soundproof from the rolling road, before carpeting the metal and ply lining with black carpet.
+I knew I would be sleeping in the van through all kinds of weather conditions, so after researching on Camper Van Restoration forums I decided to insulate the panels of the van; I used insulation made from recycled plastic.
+To help reduce noise, I also lined the internal metal; this also made the van more soundproof from the rolling road.
+Then, I carpeted the metal and ply lining with black carpet.

-The previous owner had, for some unknown reason, painted the inside of the back rear window black, to give the windows a tinted look from the outside.
-I thought from the outside this actually looked really good, but I knew I wanted it to be an actual window with an actual tint.
-We spent some time peeling the paint away and once the window was cleared I knew there would also have to be another window installed on the other side, so that the van was symmetrical.
+The previous owner had painted the inside of the back rear window black, presumably to give the windows a tinted look from the outside.
+I thought from the outside this actually looked really good, but I knew I wanted it to be a tinted (not painted) window.
+We spent some time peeling the paint away; once the window was cleared I decided to install another window on the other side, so that the van was symmetrical.

 This was a job I knew I couldn’t do myself.
 After doing some research, I took the van to a local VW specialist called AutoKraft who cut out and installed my new window and also tinted them in a limousine tint.
-Whilst there, I saw a material called ‘fly eye’ which is a tint that can be applied to headlights, whilst maintaining safety and the ability to pass an MOT.
+There, I spotted a material called ‘fly eye’, which is a tint that can be applied to headlights, maintaining safety and the ability to pass an MOT.
 I simply couldn’t resist and had my headlights made to look black!
-Whilst he was at it I also decided to wrap my black side bars with a black alligator skin effect to give it a bit of a punch!
-As soon as I did this I knew the van needed to follow a colour scheme of black, white and red and I LOVED it!
+I also decided to wrap my black side bars with a black alligator skin effect to give it a bit of a punch.
+As soon as I did this I knew the van needed to follow a colour scheme of black, white and red.
+I LOVED it!